Position: Assistant Professor (music education)

 Address: 2159 Moore Musical Arts Center

 Dr. Lisa Martin currently serves as Assistant Professor of Music Education at Bowling Green State University, where she teaches graduate and undergraduate courses in music education.
 She holds a bachelors degree in music education from the University of Illinois, and she earned both MME and Ph.D degrees from the University of Colorado Boulder.
 Prior to her appointment at BGSU, she served as a graduate instructor at the University of Colorado.
 She also spent nine years teaching band and orchestra in Illinois and Colorado, specializing in instruction at the middle school level.
-In addition to her teaching responsibilities at BGSU, she coordinates the Music Plus outreach program with Toledo Public Schools, facilitates the Musicianship and Advanced Pedagogy program within the music education department, and runs the Middle School Academy Band outreach program, serving young musicians in northwest Ohio.
+In addition to her teaching responsibilities at BGSU, she coordinates the Music Plus outreach program with Toledo Public Schools, facilitates the Musicianship and Advanced Pedagogy program within the music education department, and runs the Middle and High School Academy Band outreach program, serving young musicians throughout northwest Ohio.
+She also coordinates Room for Seconds, BGSU's secondary musicking ensemble for music education majors.